Skip to Content

 The goal was to make the system clear by design, not dependent on perfect usage.

-With the structure clarified, the system became easier to use and more reliable:
+With the structure clarified, the system now works as intended:

 • Case data is more consistent without extra effort